lapuzshawn/Text-Editor-PWA/README.md

 1. Launch the text editor in your web browser by: running "npm start", then opennavigate to "http://localhost:3000/"
 2. Click on the "New File" button to create a new text file or select an existing file to edit.
-3. Use the toolbar buttons or keyboard shortcuts to perform text editing actions (e.g., copy, paste, undo, redo).
+3. Use keyboard shortcuts to perform text editing actions (e.g., copy, paste, undo, redo).
 4. (Optional usage: pseudo coding when your code fails to compile after 253 failed attempts) (see screenshot below)